Get Approved for up to $35,000 in 3 minutes

 While all of Canada is gorgeous, there are different climates that contribute to the different landscapes around the country.
 WIth all that in mind though, the warmest province is British Columbia.
 This really isn't that surprising since the warmest city in Canada is Victoria.

 Even though the weather is mild in BC, some places are warmer or colder than others.
 If you don't love snow, it's a good idea to stay in southern BC.
-As you get closer to northern BC, the more snow you will encounter.
+As you get closer to northern BC, you will encounter more snow.

 Warmest and Cheapest Place in Canada

-While the warmest city in Canada is Victoria, it's not exactly the cheapest.
+While Victoria is the warmest city in Canada, it's not exactly the cheapest.
 It might actually surprise you to know that the warmest city in Canada with a relatively low cost of living is actually in Ontario.
-It's Cornwall, Ontario to be exact.
+It's Cornwall, Ontario, to be exact.

 The cost of living in Cornwall isn't as high as it is for many other Canadian cities.
 In fact, it's roughly $2,900 for a single person to live here.
-That's rent, food and everything else included.
-If you are looking to purchase a home, then the average cost of a single family dwelling is between $375,000 and $417, 000.
-This is much lower than other parts of Canada.
+That's rent, food, and everything else.
+If you are looking to purchase a home, then the average cost of a single-family dwelling is between $375,000 and $417,000.
+This is much lower than in other parts of Canada.

 Warmest City with the Most Sun